Arvtesh/UnityFx.Async/README.md

 ```
 This does exaclty the same job as the callbacks sample, but it's much more readable.

 That said promises are still not an ideal solution (at least for C#).
-They still require quite a lot of filler code at rely heavily on delegate usage.
+They require quite a lot of filler code and rely heavily on delegate usage.

 ### Asynchronous programming with async and await
 C# 5.0/.NET 4.5 introduced a new appoach to asynchronous programming.
 By using `async` and `await` one can write an asynchronous methods almost as synchronous methods.
 The following example shows implementation of the callback hell method with this technique: